 A substantial majority of our sales and cost of components are denominated in U.S. dollars.
-As our business grows, more of our sales and production costs may be denominated in other currencies, they are converted to U.S. dollars for the purpose of calculating any sales or costs to us.
+As our business grows, more of our sales and production costs may be denominated in other currencies.
+Where such sales or production costs are denominated in other currencies, they are converted to U.S. dollars for the purpose of calculating any sales or costs to us.
 Our sales may decrease as a result of any appreciation of the U.S. dollar against these other currencies.